 Factors such as historically high fuel prices, interest rates and environmental protection laws could adversely affect sales or use of larger vehicles and vessels for which our mobile satellite communications products are designed.
+For example, we understand that sales of Class A recreational vehicles were down 40% through the end of May 2008 as a result of record high fuel prices, declining consumer confidence, and challenging consumer credit markets.
+This decline adversely affected sales of our land mobile communications products, which declined 37% from the second quarter of 2007 to the second quarter of 2008.
 In addition, many customers finance their purchases of these vehicles and vessels, and higher interest rates would likely reduce demand for both these vehicles and vessels and our mobile communications products.
+The increased cost of operating these vehicles and vessels is adversely affecting and may continue to adversely affect demand for our mobile satellite communications products.